Modelling Population-Level Hes1 Dynamics: Insights from a Multi-Framework Approach: Discussion

 To sum up, we have used different modelling approaches to capture the essential behaviours of the Hes1-Notch signalling pathway during neuronal development.
 By balancing simplicity and analytical tractability, we have constructed models that are both amenable to mathematical analysis and biologically meaningful.
-Using these models we capture the intrinsic expression of both oscillations and final patterning of this pathway while basing parameters on experimental data as much as possible.
-While there are improvements or different modelling emphases that can be chosen, our work promotes further understanding of the oscillatory and differentiation processes of this critical signalling pathway.
+Using these models we capture the intrinsic expression of both oscillations and final patterning of this pathway while basing parameters on experimental data as much as possible. \review{While there are improvements or different modelling emphases that can be chosen, our work promotes further theoretical understanding of the oscillatory and differentiation processes of this critical signalling pathway and the trade-offs between analysability and feasibility of the computational modelling.}